ateeq-khaliq/Codes/Heather/cellranger-readme (1).md

 ## Project Affiliation

-This work is part of Heather's Syngenic Mouse Models project, focusing on spatial transcriptomics analysis of mouse tissue samples to investigate gene expression patterns in various experimental conditions.
+This work is part of Heather's Syngenic Mouse Models project, focusing on SC-RNASeq transcriptomics analysis of mouse tissue samples to investigate gene expression patterns in various experimental conditions.